 After installing QtCreator go to Qt Creator > Preferences > Build and Run and configure the Desktop Kit to use clang instead of gcc.
 If you can't change it from there, press manage or go to the Compilers tab and check that clang is available.
 You might need to add a custom config to be able to enable clang instead of GCC.

-Once installed you can install the Qt Creator plugin for openFrameworks that comes with the OF download, you can run the install_template.sh script in scripts/qtcreator and it'll install everything for you.
+Once installed you can install the Qt Creator plugin for openFrameworks that comes with the OF download, by running the install_template.sh script in scripts/qtcreator from a terminal.

 Optionally you can enabled the Clang static analizer which is more accurate finding errors in the code while you type but it's also sometimes slower.
 To enable it, from qt's page: